-Stay of more than 3 months in Belgium: registration non-EU/EEA with visa type D
+Stay of more than 3 months in Belgium: registration non-EU/EEA national with visa type D

 Are you coming to Belgium for a stay of more than 3 months with a visa type D?
 Then you must register yourself in the city registry as soon as possible.
 Note: you can only do so if you already reside at your permanent address in Leuven.